-Over the years, it has also added various features such as generating a color code in the user’s mobile phone, which they can wave at the driver when the ride is nearing its proximity, peer-to-peer ride-sharing option, opting for custom taxis based on the number of people riding and many more.
+Over the years, it has also added various features such as generating a color code in the user’s mobile phone, which they can wave at the driver when the ride is nearing its proximity, peer-to-peer ride-sharing option, opting for custom taxis based on the number of people riding, charging station facilities and many more.
 Uber is a perfect example of how property boundary maps are to be used.

 |Uber – Key Statistics (2009-2021)|

 Annual revenue: $17.5 billion

 Downloads: 4 million monthly